lyteword/chspurgeon-tod/volume-7/psalm-142.md

 **Verse 5.** The soul choosing God.

-1\.Deliberately: "I cried unto thee, I said."
+1\.
+Deliberately: "I cried unto thee, I said."

-2\.For all in all: "refuge", "portion."
+2\.
+For all in all: "refuge", "portion."

-3\.Before every other "in the land of the living."— *W.B.H.*
+3\.
+Before every other "in the land of the living."— *W. B. H.*

 **Verse 5.** "How we may bring our Hearts to bear Reproofs."
 See John Owen's Sermon in "The Morning Exercises", vol. 2, page 600, etc.; and in his "Works", vol. 16, p.
 23, etc.